danielna/danielna.github.com/_posts/2018-08-20-understanding-project-management-will-improve-your-developer-job.md

 <a name="footnotes-1">[1]</a> For the record, the goal of this post isn't to poo-poo on Jira.
 I actually really like Jira.
 People have justifiable problems with it because it's infinitely configurable and not necessarily beginner friendly but I personally love the feeling of setting up a new clean Jira board.
 It feels like a fresh start to do good work.

 <a name="footnotes-2">[2]</a> I don't have strong opinions on project management tools in terms of Jira vs. Pivotal Tracker vs. Trello or whatever.
-I mention JIra over and over again because it's what I'm used to.
+I mention Jira over and over again because it's what I'm used to.
 The choice of tool doesn't really matter.
 The important thing is that you have a means of creating and updating a history of work.

 <a name="footnotes-3">[3]</a> I've never seen a useful burn down chart.
 It's possible with a super tight, end-to-end project management workflow where all the tickets are broken down and estimated perfectly every sprint, but that's a unicorn I haven't seen IRL yet.